-Performance measures Ves sting
+Performance Ves sting

-and relative weighting Performance targets and performance achie ved % of maximum % of award
+measures and relative weighting Performance targets and performance achie eved % of maximum % of award

-Business diversification performance (25%) target for Vaccines, Cor ness diversification measure was based on an aggregate three-year revenue r Vaccines, Consumer Healthcare, Dermatology and Emerging Markets, Asia nd Japan.
-The vesting schedule is shown below.
-Aggregate sales for the period 4.96 billion.
-6.75%
+Business diversification performance (25%) target for Vaccines, Co nsumer Healthcare, Derma on an aggregate three-year revenue tology and Emerging Markets, Asia below.
+Aggregate sales for the period 27% 6.75%

 Target % vesting

 Maximum £51.23 billion 100%

 £49.74 billion 75%

 £47.26 billion 50%

 Threshold £44.77 billion 25%

-R&D new product performance (25%) revenue target for New in the performance period Product sales.
-New Product od and the two preceding ywere included.
-The vesting based on an aggregate three-year cts are defined as products launched years.
-Therefore products launched in g schedule is shown below.
-Aggregate 27% 6.75%
+R&D new product performance (25%) The R&D new product performance measure was based on an aggregate three-year revenue target for New Product sales.
+New Products are defined as products launched in the performance period and the two preceding years.
+Therefore products launched in the years 2010 to 2014 were included.
+The vesting schedule is shown below.
+Aggregate sales for the period were £6.33 billion.
+27% 6.75%

-Target % vesting
+Maninarum Target % vesting

-Maximum £7.70 billion 100%
+Maximum £7.70 billion £7.00 billion 100% 75%

-£7.00 billion 75%

 £6.65 billion 50%

 Threshold £6.30 billion 25%

+Tillesiloid £0.30 DIIIION 25%0
-Adjusted free cash flow performance (25%) the Committee's agreed principles, included adjus s was £14.40 billion which, in line with stments for a number of material unge rate movements and special 0% 0%

-award vests for achievir ig AFCF of £17.30 billion, lion and 100% (maximum) ime of grant.
-25% (threshold) of the 50% for achieving £17.84 billion, 75% for achieving £20.52 billion, with
+Adjusted free cash flow performance (25%) Adjusted free cash flow (AFCF) for the three years was £14.40 billion which, in line with the Committee's agreed principles, included adjustments for a number of material distorting items, including legal settlements, exchange rate movements and special pension contributions.
+The AFCF vesting schedule was disclosed at the time of grant.
+25% (threshold) of the award vests for achieving AFCF of £17.30 billion, 50% for achieving £17.84 billion, 75% for achieving £19.62 billion and 100% (maximum) for achieving £20.52 billion, with straight-line vesting between these points.
+0% 0%

 Relative TSR performance (25%) companies (GSK and n ator group of ten pharmaceutical vesting schedule and comparator 04.
 0% 0%

 Total vesting in respe ect of 2014 13.5%

-^{} Straight-line vesting applies between these points.
+\ Straight-line vesting applies between these points.